remlapmot/remlapmot.github.io/content/post/2025-02-21-smart-folders/index.en.md

 ## Introduction

 When I'm switching projects I naturally start with Finder.
 I'm sure if I became a Terminal warrior there are faster ways of searching for files (e.g. the [Television](https://github.com/alexpasmantier/television) fuzzy finder TUI).
 And I know there are other ways to avoid using Finder, e.g., using Spotlight, [Alfred](https://www.alfredapp.com/), or [Raycast](https://www.raycast.com/); and indeed I do have [this fantastic tip](https://rstats.wtf/projects#tricks-for-opening-projects) that allows Alfred to find RStudio project files setup.
-But something to do with how I learnt to use a computer just naturally means I'm wedded to Finder, but navigating through my mess of nested directories wastes time and clicks.
+But something to do with how I learnt to use a computer just naturally means I'm wedded to Finder, but navigating through my mess of nested directories wastes time and energy.

 I realised that Finder on macOS has a helpful feature called Smart Folders.
 We can use this to setup a saved search of RStudio Project _.Rproj_ files (and/or VSCode/Positron _.code-workspace_ files) to allow us to see all the _.Rproj_ files on our computer.
 This makes finding and opening projects from within Finder fast and convenient.